LeviMSmith/CMMC-Map/README.md

 It is still heavily in development and not reccommend to be run anywhere.

-It however can be run with the command:
+It however can be run pretty easily by:

+`cp .env.dev.example .env`
 `docker compose -f docker-compose-dev.yaml up --build`

 See the subfolders for more details and instructions on running manually.